ericqu/iban_validation/README.md

 In the iban_validation_bench_rs, benchmark of similar crates published on crates.io is presented.
 While this library is the fastest other libraries can provide additional features that are more relevant to your use-cases.
 See [details](iban_validation_bench_rs/README.md).
 Similar benchmarking was done on Python libraries see [details](iban_validation_bench_py/README.md).

 ## Changes
- - 0.1.8: improve mod97 perf (cpu memory tradeof).
+ - 0.1.8: improve mod97 perf (cpu memory tradeoff).
  - 0.1.7: improve performance related to the Iban structure again.
  - 0.1.6: improve performance related to the Iban structure.
  - 0.1.5: improve documentation and add support to Python 3.13.